-We’ve already talked about setting New Year’s resolutions, but what about goals for moms this year?
+We talk about setting New Year’s resolutions, but what about goals for moms?
 When you’re a better version of yourself—healthy, happy, fulfilled—your little one reaps the benefits, too.
 Not to mention that it’s wise to start teaching your kids goal-setting at a young age—and one of the best ways for them to learn is to watch you achieve your own dreams.

-That said, we rounded up 30 attainable goals for moms while chatting with eight moms with kids of varying ages about what their goals are for this year.
-Use this list as inspiration, but remember every mom is different and you should tailor these goals to your family.
+We rounded up 30 attainable goals for moms while chatting with eight moms with kids of varying ages about what their goals are for this year.
+Use this list as inspiration, but remember that every mom is different, so tailor these goals to your family.
 Now, get your goals on.

 Be gentle and patient: “The end of 2017 brought about an untimely divorce, and I’m finding myself in a new role as a single mom.
 I had to transition from a part-time SAHM to a full-time working mom and place my children in daycare while living paycheck to paycheck.
 With my life—and my kids’ lives—turned upside down, being gentle on us all is vital.
 I’m starting to let certain expectations go.
 I’m living slower and savoring the time I do have with my children by putting the to-do list aside when they are awake.” — Alex Evjen, stylist and blogger for AVE Styles

 Get more sleep: Just because you’re a busy mom doesn’t mean that you don’t need your sleep.
 Aim to get at least seven hours of sleep every night (if humanly possible).
 And if it means one less Netflix show a night, so be it.

 Make a budget: Knowing what you’re spending is the key to being able to save up for something fun (like that trip to Disney World, cough cough).
 Plan a few more game nights in versus dinners out, and you’ll be on your way to meeting your goals in no time.